cjeller1592/WriteasAPI/README.md

 ## **Read.write.as**

-[Read.write.as](https://read.write.as) is a way to read Write.as posts from writers who have their blogs set for public display.
-Think of it as a feed of interesting writing.
+[Read.write.as](https://read.write.as) is a way to read Write.as posts from writers who have their posts/blogs set for public display.
+Think of it as a feed for all kinds of writing.

 _Retrieve Read.write.as Posts:_